George Whitefield: Religious innovation

 In the First Great Awakening, rather than listening demurely to preachers, people groaned and roared in enthusiastic emotion.
 Whitefield was a "passionate preacher" who often "shed tears".
 Underlying this was his conviction that genuine religion "engaged the heart, not just the head".
 In his preaching, Whitefield used rhetorical ploys that were characteristic of theater, an artistic medium largely unknown in colonial America.
 Harry S. Stout refers to him as a "divine dramatist" and ascribes his success to the theatrical sermons which laid foundations to a new form of pulpit oratory.
 Whitefield's "Abraham Offering His Son Isaac" is an example of a sermon whose whole structure resembles a theatrical play.

 Divinity schools opened to challenge the hegemony of Yale and Harvard; personal experience became more important than formal education for preachers.
 Such concepts and habits formed a necessary foundation for the American Revolution.
 Whitefield's preaching bolstered "the evolving republican ideology that sought local democratic control of civil affairs and freedom from monarchial and parliamentary intrusion."

 Works

-Whitefield's sermons were widely reputed to inspire his audience's enthusiasm.
+Whitefield's sermons were widely reputed to inspire his audience's devotion.
 Many of them, as well as his letters and journals, were published during his lifetime.
 He was an excellent orator as well, strong in voice and adept at extemporaneity.
 His voice was so expressive that people are said to have wept just hearing him allude to "Mesopotamia".
 His journals, originally intended only for private circulation, were first published by Thomas Cooper.
 James Hutton then published a version with Whitefield's approval.
 His exuberant and "too apostolical" language were criticised; his journals were no longer published after 1741.